 Taking time to discover how to choose a word for the year prompts me to pause to reflect on the year that I’ve lived through and consider what God might be inviting me into in the new year ahead.

-In December 2019, I began asking the Holy Spirit, what is the word of the year for 2020?
+In December 2019, I began asking the Holy Spirit, what is the word for the year for 2020?
 It didn’t come immediately.
 It took time and intention to allow God space over several days to begin nudging me with words that arose.
-Certain words began “calling” to me.
-I knew the season ahead would require my openness to change and unknowing as I wondered about what life would look like as I faced retirement in 2020.

 The phrase “Open to Wonder” became my focus for 2020 as I anticipated the new year and new decade, and like all of the world, I had no idea that the need for openness to change and unknowing would be required for more than being newly retired.